So then…I shout, “Fine!”

 And if these cops were not standing right in front of me, I swear I would stab him immediately and repeatedly.
 And I would not feel one tiny bit of remorse.

-I’d just fling the bloody knife to the floor with a flourish – like a rock star hurls his microphone – then shout “Peace out” – and drive to the store for more cookies.
+I’d just fling the bloody knife to the floor with a flourish – like a rock star drops his mic – then shout “Peace out” – and drive to the store for more cookies.

 — Darcy Perdu